rdpoor/mu/test/README.md

 Then I thought it should take N inputs, each with a start time (?) and crossfade from one to the next.

-(Tangentially, this makes me wonder if the semantics of LoopRS should be changed to create an infinite series of its input without cropping.
-One implication is that the input to LoopRS must have finite extent.)

 For now I think I'll just wait until I need it.

+=== LoopRS

+I wonder if the semantics of LoopRS should be changed to create an infinite series of its input without cropping.
+One implication is that the input to LoopRS must have finite extent, and that the extent be available to LoopRS.

+In addition, the arguments to render (base_tick, start_tick, end_tick)
+are almost always start_tick == base_tick and end_tick = base_tick +
+frame_count.
+It would be simpler (and less error prone) to reduce the args to render(base_tick).

+And if I do that, I'm really close to the original LoopSP framework where every SP defined its start and end times.
+Maybe that was a good idea after all.